Kim Kardashian Commemorates Sixth Anniversary Of Wedding To Kanye West With Touching Instagram Post

-On May 24, reality TV star, model and businesswoman Kim Kardashian and hip-hop icon Kanye West celebrated the sixth anniversary of their wedding.
-To commemorate the occasion, Kardashian took to Instagram to offer a touching tribute to her husband and their marriage before all of her 171 million followers on the platform.
+On May 24, reality TV star, model, and businesswoman Kim Kardashian and hip-hop icon Kanye West celebrated the sixth anniversary of their wedding.
+To commemorate the occasion, Kardashian took to Instagram to offer a touching tribute to her husband and their marriage and shared her message to all of her 171 million followers on the platform.

 Along with a pair of photos showing Kardashian and West embracing one another with hugs and kisses, the Keeping up with the Kardashians star added a caption stating, “6 years down; forever to go” and “Until the end.”